Flagsmith/flagsmith-docs/docs/advanced-use/edge-api.md

 ### Step 2 - Migrate your data

 You can now trigger a one-way sync of data for each of your Flagsmith Projects within the Flagsmith Dashboard.
-Visit the Project Settings page in Flagsmith and hit the "Migrate Identity Data to Edge API" button.
+Please get in touch in [Discord](https://discord.gg/hFhxNtXzgm), via the chat widget at the bottom of this page or by emailing support@flagsmith.com when you are ready to migrate your Projects over to the Edge API.
 This will start a job that can take between 1 and 15 minutes, depending on how much data you have.
 Once the job is complete, all the Identities that were present in your Core API will be present in the Edge API.

 ### Step 3 - Deploy your applications